 TIP: For those looking for information on how massage gun heads are built, what materials manufacturers use, or how to take care of them, we have a dedicated post here.

-Choosing the Right Attachment Matters
+Choosing the Correct Massage Gun Heads Matters

 Here’s why:

-Ball / Round Attachment
+Massage Gun Ball Attachment

 Purpose

 This is the general-purpose one that is used on most parts of your body.
-It works better on large and medium muscle groups such as deltoids, glutes, and hamstrings.
+It works better on large and medium muscle groups such as the deltoids, glutes, and hamstrings.
 As a first-time user, this is your go-to attachment.

 Build